Scaseco/nqpatch-posix/README.md

 ## Limitations

 - ⚠️ Byte-level diff requires identical whitespace, encoding, and line endings
-- ⚠️ Experimental - functional but not battle-tested
 - ⚠️ Patches must be applied to the same base file they were created from

 ## License